wallytutor/medium-articles/src/notes/Transport.md

 [**Rayleigh:**](https://en.wikipedia.org/wiki/Rayleigh_number) Product of Grashof $\mathrm{Gr}$ and Prandtl $\mathrm{Pr}$ numbers.
 Related to the transition from laminar to turbulent in buoyancy-driven flows.
 Laminar to turbulent is assumed to take place at $10^9$  [[@Balaji2014]].

 [**Péclet:**](https://en.wikipedia.org/wiki/Péclet_number) provides the ratio of advective per diffusive transport of a substance.
 For mass transport this is given by the product of Reynolds and Schmidt numbers $\mathrm{Re}\,\mathrm{Sc}$ while for thermal energy it is the product of Reynolds and Prandtl numbers $\mathrm{Re}\,\mathrm{Pr}$.
+## Granular flows

+- **Parcel** is a computational particle unit that may be composed of several particles which are all identical sharing a state, which include velocity, size, temperature, etc. See [[@ORourke2010]] for details.

+- **Cloud** is the term OpenFOAM uses to describe particle flows.
+Here we will use both `MPPICCloud` and`collidingCloud`, other types being available for reacting or multiphase solvers, such as `thermoCloud`.
+## Technological

+- **Siwek chamber** is a reactor often used to determine the dispersion of solid fuels for combustion.
+Validation of simulations can be done through [this](https://www.sciencedirect.com/science/article/abs/pii/S0950423009000801) and [this](https://www.sciencedirect.com/science/article/abs/pii/S0950423014002332) paper.
+Other than the OpenFOAM [case](https://github.com/OpenFOAM/OpenFOAM-11/tree/master/tutorials/multicomponentFluid/simplifiedSiwek) there is also [this](https://fetchcfd.com/view-project/763-Simplified-Siwek) setup available on Fetch CFD.